Riggd/portfolio/src/projects/eFuse.md

 <section>

 ## The Research
-Due to the time contraints of this project, we focused our research efforts on testing completed designs, rather than generative research.
+Due to the time constraints of this project, we focused our research efforts on testing completed designs, rather than generative research.
 There was an existing extension which needed improved to support other business goals.
 My role as research support for this project was to help deliver a discussion guide and hypothesis for what we wanted to learn from the 6 user interviews we conducted.
 <br><br>

 ### Hypothesis
 Our hypothesis was fans wanted more information about the event the streamers were participating in without having to leave Twitch.com.
-Additionally, if we put too much emphasis on sponsors we will cause users ad-blindness and thus not increase sponsor impressiosns.
+Additionally, if we put too much emphasis on sponsors we will cause users ad-blindness and thus not increase sponsor impressions.
 <br><br>

-### Research Methology
+### Research Methodology
 Myself and the Research Lead, compiled a discussion guide to answer questions about what information is most important about an event and the streamer playing, so that the designs could accurately reflect those user needs.

 The Twitch platform itself makes discoverability of any extension a challenge.
 This led to removing functionality early on which would have provided fans the ability to participate in polls and view the visual bracket format, and rather focus on two core ideas: